 In the Winter: do not leave your instrument in the trunk, in cold areas, or near any sources of heat such as radiators.
 If it gets cold during travel, allow to warm up gradually in the case.
 The air is very dry in the winter, so be sure to use a humidifier in your instrument case (the kind designed for your instrument, ask your teacher or Ted) from September to April.
 Keeping your instrument humidified will help you avoid major dryness issues, such as slipping pegs/tuning problems, buzzing, or even cracking.
 Note that a room humidifier is not sufficient; use an instrument humidifier.

 At Home: it is best to keep your instrument in the case.
 Do not lean the case up against the wall or furniture; better to set it horizontally on the floor.
 Do not leave your instrument or bow on the couch or bed, it will be in danger.
 Do not polish your instrument with anything other than polish recommended by Parrish Music.

 Bows: Always loosen the bow hair after playing, and tighten and rosin before playing.
+If you leave it taut, the hair will stretch and your bow will no longer work properly.
 Avoid touching the hair of the bow with your fingers, because the oils in your skin are bad for the hair.
 If you have a loose hair, clip it off at the end.
 Don’t pull it out of the end.
 Store the bow in the case with the instrument.
 For cellos, always remove the bow before the cello, and case up the cello before the bow.
 This prevents having a delicate bow in an empty, floppy case where it could easily break.

 Case: your case is designed to transport and protect your instrument.
 Make sure the instrument is placed properly before closing, and don’t put too many books or “extras” in the case that would make it difficult to close, or put undo tension on the instrument.
 Many plastics can interact with instrument finishes (such as string packages) so store those in the pocket.